Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

  - Run [03-resource-server].
  - Run [04-client-access-resource-server].

-Use web browser to access `http://localhost:8080/client/resource-server-1/hello`.
-It should return `Hello, this is resource server 1.`, which means client-1 access resource-server-1 successfully.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/hello`.
+After log in, it should return `Hello, this is resource server 1.`, which means client-1 access resource-server-1 successfully.

 ## 4.4.
 Homework
 1. Read the [MS docs about OAuth 2.0 and OpenID Connect protocols on the Microsoft identity platform], learn the relationship of OAuth2 and OpenId Connect.